dmburl/python-ai-projects/Picture2text/Windows_README.md

 2) Create a new Google Cloud Project
 - In the Cloud Console, find the **Select a project** dropdown near the top of the page and choose **New Project**.
-- Give the project a simple name, e.g. `ocr2md-project`, and click **Create**.
+- Give the project a simple name, e.g. `pagesnapai-project`, and click **Create**.
 The console may take a few seconds to initialize the project and switch to the new project context.

 3) Enable billing for the project (required)
 - Google requires billing enabled to use Generative AI services.
 In the Cloud Console, open the **Billing** section from the left-hand menu and attach or create a billing account.